Will Bitcoin Crash to Zero? Exploring the Possibilities

 An Overview of Bitcoin’s Price History

-Let’s explore some price history before answering the question; When will Bitcoin crash to zero?
+Let’s explore some price history before answering the question – when will Bitcoin crash to zero?

 Bitcoin was launched on January 3, 2009.
 At the time, only a small circle of cryptographic developers were aware of the technology.
 This meant Bitcoin was practically worthless, considering there wasn’t a marketplace or any demand.
-According to CoinMarketCap — the gold standard for crypto pricing data — Bitcoin’s first recorded price was in 2011.

-1 BTC was valued at just under $0.06.
+One (1) BTC was valued at just under $0.06.
 Bitcoin surpassed $1 later that year.
 Bitcoin’s next milestone was the $100 level, which it hit in 2013.
 It also hit the $1,000 milestone in the same year.
 The first mainstream bull cycle happened in 2017, with Bitcoin closing the year at $20,000.
+A significant bear market followed, with Bitcoin hitting lows of about $3,500 in late 2019.

 What Are the Biggest Threats to Bitcoin’s value?